 The amateur draft consists of 25 rounds and is conducted in two phases:

-Phase One (Rounds 1–5): Conducted using the StatsPlus (S+) draft tool, beginning sometime in August.
+Phase One (Rounds 1–5): Conducted using the StatsPlus (S+) draft tool, beginning at the trade deadline.
 This early start allows ample time for teams to make thoughtful selections and ensures the most important picks receive proper attention.

 Phase Two (Rounds 6–25): Completed in OOTP on the first day of the offseason.
 At that point, the commissioner manually inputs the results of Rounds 1–5 into the game, and teams use the in-game draft list feature to complete the remaining rounds.